-Cluster sampling and simple random sampling were used and a sample of 322 was The obtained. key informants purposively selected in each hospital.
+Cluster sampling and simple random sampling were used and a sample of 322 was obtained.
+The kev informants were purposively selected in each hospital.
 They included: a hospital pharmacist, nursing officer in charge, procurement officer, medical superintendent as well as stores person.
 A total of 62 essential medicines from Kenya Essential Medicines (2016) were listed.
 Patient participants and key informants were interviewed.
 Descriptive and inferential statistics were used in data analysis and level of significance was <0.05.
 Qualitative data was transcribed and coded for themes and categories.